thinktandem/thinktandem.io/src/content/articles/migrating-og-to-drupal8-group.md

     - upgrade_d7_comment_field_instance
 ```

-For the sake of brevity and what not, there were other fields that were getting migrating, I just didn't show them in the example.
+For the sake of brevity and what not, there were other fields that were getting migrated, I just didn't show them in the example.
 So as you can see, this is similar to everything else we have been doing.
 We set the custom source plugin ```d7_node_custom``` and then set up our entity reference field ```field_group_audience``` to match our gids as well.

 From here, we also need to add our nodes to their respective group as they are being migrated.
 We can do this via the class we wrote above and an additional method.
 In the same .module you used with your user migration add the following: